pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-legacy.md

 outline: deep
 ---

-# Abelian Desktop Wallet (Legacy) User Manual
+# Abelian Desktop Wallet Legacy User Manual

 Abelian is a quantum-resistant Blockchain project.
 Its native token, ABEL, is a privacy-preserving coin, which empowers users to send and receive ABELs anonymously and untraceably.
 Abelian uses lattice-based linkable ring signature, lattice-based commitment schemes, and lattice-based zero-knowledge proof systems to achieve security, quantum resistance, and untraceability.
 Abelian’s vision is to build a quantum-resistant Blockchain ecosystem supporting smart contracts and enhance other Blockchain networks through post-quantum cryptographic bridging technologies.

 The Abelian Foundation has developed a desktop version of the Abelian wallet.
 With an easy-to-use graphical interface, users can create an ABEL wallet account, export the 24-word wallet recovery phrase, import an existing ABEL wallet account, send or receive ABEL tokens, and manage multiple ABEL wallets within a single Abelian Desktop Wallet.
 The latest version supports the migration from the legacy desktop wallet to the professional version (Abelian Multi-layer Privacy Wallet).

-This guide provides a step-by-step tutorial for installing, configuring, and using the Abelian Desktop Wallet (Legacy).
+This guide provides a step-by-step tutorial for installing, configuring, and using the Abelian Desktop Wallet Legacy.

 ## Download and Installation

-Go to the [Abelian official website download page](https://pqabelian.io/download#desktop) and download the installation package for the Abelian Desktop Wallet (Legacy).
+Go to the [Abelian official website download page](https://pqabelian.io/download#desktop) and download the installation package for the Abelian Desktop Wallet Legacy.

 ![Abelian's official download page](/desktop-wallet/legacy/download-page.png) (Download the Abelian Desktop Wallet (Legacy) based on your operating system and CPU architecture)